makrai/notes/speech/vazquez-romero20-depress-ensamb-cnn.md

 * applications such as image categorization [46], sentiment analysis [47] or acoustic environment classification [48]

-##
+## Our contributions; Privacy

 * our two main contributions
   * a refined 1d-CNN architecture
-    * based on the aforementioned DepAudionet model [44] that is
+    * based on the aforementioned DepAudionet model [44]
-    * optimized by selecting the best configuration from an exhaustive experiment
+    * optimized by selecting the best config from an exhaustive experiment
-  * ensemble learning strategy for fusing several machines with this 1d-CNN archt
+  * ensemble learning strategy for fusing several 1d-CNN machines
     * the performance of these individual systems is improved
-    * Ensemble CNN models have been successfully used in other speech- and audio-related tasks, such as automatic speech recognition [39], speech emotion recognition [40], or acoustic scene classification [43], to the
+    * Ensemble CNN models have been successfully used in other speech- and audio-related tasks, such as automatic speech recognition [39], speech emotion recognition [40], or acoustic scene classification [43]
     * not used previously for automatic depression detection from speech
-* An important issue in real-world speech-based health applications is privacy,
+* privacy: An important issue in real-world speech-based health applications
-  * In the DAIC-WOZ dataset, participants completed consent forms to allow their data to be shared for research purposes [13].
-However, presently,
+  * In the DAIC-WOZ dataset, participants completed consent forms to allow their data to be shared for research purposes [13]
-  * in real-world remote monitoring of patients [20,49]
-    * data acquisition is done through microphone-enabled smart devices and/or other wearable technologies
+  * in real-world remote monitoring of patients [20,49] data acquisition is done through microphone-enabled smart devices and/or other wearable technologies
-  * two main strategies for strengthening privacy can be considered [50].
-The
+  * two main strategies for strengthening privacy can be considered [50]
     * extraction of acoustic features from which it is not possible to reconstruct the raw speech signal
       * eg in [51], the used audio characteristics are the percentage of speech